We've answered some of the most frequently asked questions about saving energy in the home.

 Boilers use more power initially to heat radiators from cold.
 However, the cost of doing this is greatly exceeded by the cost of keeping the boiler running all of the time — even if you set the temperature of the central heating down low.

-Q. Are there energy-saving light bulbs which don't take ages to reach their full brightness?
+Q. Are there energy-saving light bulbs that don't take ages to reach their full brightness?

 Many modern energy-saving bulbs take little more than a few seconds to warm up to full brightness.
 You should look for the Energy Saving Recommended label when choosing your energy-saving bulbs, as these have to pass certain criteria on maximum warm-up time.